Optopritam/profileCard/README.md

 4. **Access Your App:**
    Open a web browser and navigate to `http://localhost:3000` to see your Next.js app in action.

 That's it!
-These steps assume that you have already created your Next.js app and have the necessary files in place.
-You can now start working on your app and make changes as needed.
+These steps need to be performed to create your Next.js app and the necessary files are provided.
+You can now start working on your app and make changes as required.

 ## Project Description